Want to know how to keep raccoons out of the garden? These tips should help.

 10. Hire a Professional

 If all else fails, and if the raccoon problem around your home is particularly bad, there may come a time when you need to enlist the help of a professional.
-This is especially the case if you need to trap the raccoons.
+This is especially the case if you need to trap the raccoons or seek professional assistance for raccoon removal.

 We recommend never attempting to trap a wild animal by yourself.
 There may be specific laws or local ordinances related to trapping wild animals, so it’s important to consult a professional.

-Professionals in pest control are experts in the safe and humane trapping of wild animals like raccoons.
+Professionals in pest control are experts in safely and humanely trapping raccoons.
 Plus, they will know about the local ordinances in regards to how the animal will need to be released back into the wild.

 Tips to Prevent Raccoons from Eating Your Garden